canjs/canjs/guides/getting-started-tutorial/components.md

 enabling you to reuse them across projects.
 It also isolates them, making them easier to test and maintain.

-Let’s dive in to the good stuff, and start working with the app!
+Let’s dive in to the good stuff and start working with the app!
 Put the following code inside `components/restaurant_list/restaurant_list.js`:

 ```